scottparry/RebootWP/README.md

 ---

 ### Copyright
-RebootWP Theme, (C) 2023 Scott Parry
+RebootWP Theme, (©) 2023 Scott Parry

 RebootWP is distributed under the terms of the GNU GPL.